interledgerjs/interledgerjs/packages/ilp-protocol-stream/README.md

 - [ ] Should we keep "shares" as the way to express how much money goes to each stream or switch to Michiel's idea of expressing ax + b to allow for relative and absolute amounts?
 - [ ] Backpressure for data
 - [ ] Switch stream ending to use StreamEnd frame instead of error
+- [ ] Put a sequence for the receive max amount and allow it to be lowered
+- [ ] When waiting to receive money, occasionally resend the max receive amount in case the sender hasn't gotten it (and also send it if they send too much)
+- [ ] Add ACKs for data so that you know if data was received even if packet is rejected
+- [ ] stream.end should accept data like node stream
+- [ ] Use stream.destroy instead of end to close immediately -- end should flush data and money and emit finish or whatever when it's done, destroy closes it right away
 - [ ] Multiple packets in flight at the same time
 - [ ] Don't send extra packet at the end if it isn't necessary
 - [ ] Max number of streams